Introduction to our Calibration Feature

 Step 2: Create Projects

-If you’re creating a Zone Activity Analysis, O-D Analysis, O-D with Middle Filter, O-D to Preset Geography, or Segment Analysis Project in StreetLight InSight, then you can choose between two different types of calibration:
+If you’re creating a Zone Activity Analysis, O-D Analysis, O-D with Middle Filter, or O-D to Preset Geography Project in StreetLight InSight, then you can choose between three different types of calibration:

 Descriptions of the Calibration Types